I Want To Quit Smoking

 Benefits of Quitting

 As soon as you quit, your body begins to repair the damage caused by smoking.
-See the health benefits you'll experience as soon as 20 minutes to 15 years after quitting.
+See the health benefits you'll experience starting as soon as 20 minutes after you quit.

 How to Quit

 Don't know where to begin?
-We have resources to help you identify your reasons for quitting and then take the big step of quitting for good.
+We have resources to help you get ready and then take the big step of quitting for good.
 Get started now!

 What to Expect

 Quitting smoking is a journey, not a single event.
 See what challenges you should prepare for and get answers to common questions about quitting smoking.